voucherifyio/sunrise-for-commerce-tools-integration/README.md

 - handle removing products of changing of their quantity (applied codes needs to be revalidated, some codes may be not able to apply after changes)
 - handle coupons that add new products to your cart

-In our example each action which is related to codes (adding, removing) and changning products in cart (adding, removing, changing quantity) mutate state of cart.
-Next by graphql query to Commerce Tools API we get data with codes validation results which can be shown in cart view.
+In our example, each action related to codes (adding, removing) and changing products in the cart (adding, removing, changing quantity) mutate the state of the cart.
+Next, by Graphql query to Commerce Tools API, we get data with codes validation results shown in cart view.

 ### Graphql request changes